-Next, you’ll need to roll the cookies in the cinnamon-sugar mixture, which is obviously the best part of the recipe.
-3 teaspoons of cinnamon may sound a lot, but it tasted perfect to me, although who knows what my taste buds are used to?
-You can start with adding 1-2 teaspoons of cinnamon to the sugar, then adding more if desired.
+Next, you’ll need to roll the cookies in the cinnamon-sugar mixture, which is best part if you ask me.
+1 tablespoon of cinnamon may sound a lot, but I love cinnamon.
+You can start by adding 1-2 teaspoons of cinnamon to the sugar, then keep adding more until you like the flavor.

 Start watching the cookies after 8 minutes in the oven.
 The edges should just begin to brown and the interior should look soft.
-We want a crispy edge, but a chewy, soft center.
+For the best texture we want a crispy edge, but a chewy, soft center.
 The longer you bake them, the crispier they become.

 - 2¾ cups (370 g/13 oz) all-purpose flour